zarhus/ram-dump-efi/README.md

 ## Limitations and issues

-There are two magor limitation of the application:
+There are two major limitations of the application:
-1. Sometimes firmware may pollute RAM with a lot of data with leng about one page that are separated by not modified by firmware addresses, e.g.:
+1. Sometimes firmware may pollute RAM with a lot of data with a length of about one page that is separated with addresses unmodified by firmware, e.g.:

     ```bash
     71c0a1c0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|